When Is The Right Time To Move Into A Care Home?

 If someone is struggling with their physical and mental health, remembering how to do simple tasks, forgetting recent events or experiencing irrational behaviour, it is likely that they will need specialised care, such as dementia care.
 Specialised dementia care homes guarantee that your loved one will be getting the necessary treatment within a care home or nursing home.
 Person centred care combined with all inclusive facilities and services within a care home will improve on someones quality of life, along with their overall health and wellbeing.

-Moving into Westerton Care Home
+Moving Into a Care Home

 Westerton is a luxury care home in Bearsden, Glasgow.
 Our home provides beautiful en-suite bedrooms for our residents, where the highest quality of Residential, Dementia, Nursing and Respite Care is provided, all within 6 communities, including one dedicated to dementia care.